 The future is hybrid

 The emergency imposed by Covid-19 has led to most events planned between the second and third quarter of 2020 being cancelled.
 Some were postponed by a few months or even to next year.
 Others, however were converted into digital experiences.
-To gauge the extent of the economic damage, one need look no further than this figure: in Italy alone the events sector’s satellite activities are worth over 65 billion euros, with an impact on GDP of 32 billion.
+To gauge the extent of the economic damage, one need look no further than this figure: in Italy alone the events sector’s satellite activities are worth over 65 billion euros, with an impact on GDP of 32 billion (here please find updated infoes by AssoEventi).

-It is today’s news (16th of June 2020) that Lamborghini says stop at the motor shows.
+In June 2020 Lamborghini said stop at the motor shows.
 The car manufacturer of Sant’Agata Bolognese (Italy) has made it known that it will no longer participate in major car shows to present its new models, as they are no longer part of the brand’s philosophy.
 Katia Bassi, head of marketing and communication at Lamborghini, explained to Autocar’s microphones that this does not mean that the brand’s future creations will be revealed digitally only and exclusively.
-That this is the beginning of a change?
+Was it the beginning of a change?

 One thing is certain: according to experts, large-scale live events will not re-appear before 2021.
 It is in fact not possible at such events to ask participants to maintain the ‘droplet distance’ necessary to avoid spreading Covid-19.
 In the short term, sectors like fashion are focusing on the digital format.
-Upcoming fashion weeks –Paris, from 9 to 13 July 2020, and Milan, from 14 to 17 July – will be webstreamed only.
+The most important fashion weeks –Paris, from 9 to 13 July 2020, and Milan, from 14 to 17 July – were webstreamed only.

 So the trend is towards digitizing events?